INVESTORS AND MARKETS : Bonds

 - coupon reinvestment risk.
 There is a time period over which the portfolio is said to be immunised, i.e. it is protected against the risk of fluctuations in interest rates (capital risk and coupon reinvestment risk).
 This period is known as the duration of the bond, and is equal to the ratio of the discounted cash flows weighted by the number of years to maturity and the present value of the debt.

 Floating-rate securities have a coupon that is not fixed but indexed to an observable market rate (with a fixed margin that is added to the variable rate when the coupon is calculated).
 Variable-rate bonds are not very volatile securities, even though their value is not always exactly 100% of the nominal.

-All debt securities are exposed to default risk which is assessed by rating agencies on the basis of ratings (AAA, AA, A, BBB, etc.) which depend on the volatility of the economic assets and the financial structure of the issuer.
-The result is a spread which is the difference between the bond's yield to maturity and that of a no-risk loan over an identical period.
+All debt securities are exposed to default risk, which is assessed by rating agencies on the basis of ratings (AAA, AA, A, BBB, etc.) that depend on credit quality of the issuer.
+The result is a spread, which is the difference between the bond’s yield to maturity and that of a no-risk loan over an identical period.
 Obviously, the better the perceived solvency of the issuer, the lower the spread.